mmower/mailtrap/README.txt

 == SYNOPSIS:

+To use the defaults host:localhost, port:2525, file:/var/log/mailtrap.log

+* mailtrap start

+Customise startup:

+* sudo mailtrap start --host my.host --port 25 --once --file=/var/log/messages.txt

+(sudo because you want to use restricted port 25)

+For more info:

 * mailtrap --help (to see Daemonization options)
 * mailtrap start --help (to see Mailtrap options)

-* mailtrap start --host localhost --port 8025 --once --msgdir=/var/tmp

 == REQUIREMENTS:

+* Hoe rubygem
-* Rubygems
+* Rubygems rubygem
 * Daemons rubygem
 * Trollop rubygem

+All these are automatically installed if you use gem install -y

 == INSTALL: